 The importance of the canal to industry can be seen by the number of light railways terminating at the canalside marked on old maps.
 However, the decline of the Forth and Clyde Canal largely came about through later competition with the railways.
-The canal was actually bought by the Caledonian Railway and after a long period of decline finally closed in 1963.
+The canal was actually bought by the Caledonian Railway in 1867 and after a long period of decline finally closed in 1963.

-Now owned by the British Waterways Board operating as Scottish Canals, this historic route was rejuvenated by the Millenium Project and it is navigable once more from end to end.
+Now owned by the British Waterways Board operating as Scottish Canals, this historic route was rejuvenated by the Millennium Link project and it is navigable once more from end to end.
 The towpath is also used in part by the John Muir Way which as of 2014 runs from Helensburgh to Dunbar.
 Weaving its way through lowland Scotland, this 215km trail also takes in parts of the Stoneymollan Road, the Gowk Stane Road, the Strathkelvin Railway Path, the Antonine Wall and the Union Canal.
 Additionally, the towpath forms part of the Thomas Muir Heritage Trail which runs from Clachan of Campsie to Bishopbriggs.

 The Heritage Paths (Campsie Fells) Project has produced a lovely Campsies map leaflet showing this old route and other paths in the area.
 To get your hands on one, simply write to us c/o ScotWays (see address top-right) enclosing an SAE and we'll post one out to you.